 5. My Neighbor Totoro.
 Everyone has their favorite Miyazaki movie, there are so many great ones.
 Some say Spirited Away at 31 on IMDB.

 6. The Big Lebowski (1998).
-I love Raising Arizona (1987) too, and the Coen Brothers whole oeuvre.
-Goodfella is ranked the highest on IMDB.
+I love Raising Arizona (1987) Miller's Crossing, True Grit, and the Coen brothers whole oeuvre, though quite a lot of them are swings and misses.
 Too many F bombs to show my children, one of the highest f bomb movies ever made.
 Not the top though.

 7. Sunset Boulevard (1950).
 58th on IMDB, I just love this classic film.